Gyrfalc0n/Nexusfont-config-generator/README.md

 Script to automatically generate the library.xml file for configuring Nexusfont to take into account folders, subfolders and fonts from a single location.
 No need to update its configuration from the software to take into account new font folders.

+Nexusfont is a lightweight software that allows you to enable or disable fonts on the fly, search for fonts from different locations including network folders.
+This is useful when a number of computers use the same fonts from a network directory for example, or when you need to use one font rather than another with the same name.

 ![Image](https://github.com/Gyrfalc0n/Nexusfont-config-generator/blob/main/images/imgingest-8613251024470439574.png?raw=true)

 ## Use